Overview – Mapungubwe NP

 - No high-end accommodation available in the park

 Mapungubwe is home to four of the Big Five (buffalo absent).
-Lions have been spotted, but they are nomadic and occasionally visit the area from neighbouring Botswana.
-Sightings of any big cats are rare.
+Lion have been spotted, but they are nomadic and occasionally visit the area from neighboring Botswana.
+Although leopard is quite common, sightings of these elusive big cats are rare.
 Elephant, giraffe, white rhino, eland, gemsbok and numerous other antelope species can be seen.

-Mapungubwe is characterised by a combination of mopane bushveld and grassland savanna.
+Mapungubwe is characterized by a combination of mopane bushveld (vegetation dominated by mopane trees) and grassland savannah.
 There are at least 24 species of acacia, but it is the enormous baobab trees that steal the show.
 The scenery is dramatic with big sandstone formations dominating the landscape.
 One of the highlights in the park is the viewpoint over the confluence of the Limpopo and Shahe rivers – the place where three countries meet: South Africa, Botswana and Zimbabwe.

 Weather & Climate

 Mapungubwe goes on the boil in the middle of summer (October to April), when daytime temperatures can soar to 45°C/113°F. Summer is also the Wet season in the park, though the rainfall can be sporadic and rarely lasts a full day.
 The Dry season or winter (May to September) sees clear, warm days followed by cold nights.